Disability Services Main Menu

 All students need to realize that the intake process, documentation review and arrangements for accommodations take time.
 Please apply for services well in advance.
-It is best to call and schedule an intake appointment with Ms. Kelly Woodruff as soon as you are accepted for admission to Armstrong Atlantic State University.
+It is best to call and schedule an intake appointment with Ms. Kelly Woodruff as soon as you are accepted for admission to Armstrong State University.

 Services offered, based on the individual student's needs, may include:

 - All students who have been approved for accommodations receive an Advocacy Letter each semester to show to their professors.
 The Advocacy Letter outlines the student's approved accommodations.
 It is the student's responsibility to pick up this letter each semester, discuss their needs and accommodations with their professors, and have their professors sign the Advocacy Letter.
 The student is responsible for returning the signed Advocacy Letter to the Office of Disability Services each semester.